-Craft a strong resume that says you’re ready for the workforce.
+Craft a strong college resume that says you’re ready for the workforce.

 Use these seven tips to help you send the right message to prospective employers with your resume.